byui-cit/cit470/diagram/README.md

 - [Lucidchart](https://www.lucidchart.com/pages)
 - [diagrams.net](https://app.diagrams.net/)

-*(Optional)* You may also use workstation software to create a network diagram.
+*(Optional)* You may also install and use desktop workstation software to create a network diagram.
 Examples:
 - Microsoft Visio.
 This is the premier diagramming tool used by industry network and security professionals.
 It's a little challenging to learn, so Visio proficiency looks attractive on a job-seeker's résumé.
 It is also expensive, but BYU-Idaho students may obtain a copy of Visio software at no cost: